HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Conclusion

 \section{Conclusion}

-We presented \ours, a hierarchical framework for indoor scene generation that produces dense object arrangements across spatial scales in a 3D scene.
+We presented \oursfull(\ours), a hierarchical framework for indoor 3D scene generation that produces dense object arrangements across spatial scales.
 Our approach models indoor scenes as a hierarchy of support regions, each to be populated with objects.
-By leveraging scene motifs, \ours generates object arrangements at multiple scales, from room-level furniture layouts to fine-grained small object placements, exploiting the recurring spatial patterns in indoor environments to maintain a consistent and structured approach.
-Our experiments show that \ours produces more realistic and precise object arrangements than existing methods while better aligning with user input.
+By leveraging scene motifs, \ours generates object arrangements at multiple scales, from room-level furniture layouts to fine-grained small object placements, exploiting recurring spatial patterns.
 We believe \ourspossessive unified hierarchical framework represents a significant step toward generating densely populated and realistic indoor environments.